segmentio/segment-docs/src/unify/identity-resolution/space-setup.md

 ## Step four: Connect sources and create test audiences

-Once your connection policy is in place, select the **Sources** tab in **Unify Settings**.
+Once your connection policy is in place, select the **Profile sources** tab in **Unify settings**.
 Now you can connect a few sources that will automatically begin to replay.

 Once the sources have finished replaying, check user profiles to ensure that profiles are merging as expected.
 This would also be an ideal time to create test audiences and confirm that these populate the expected number of users.